kiroboio/ki-safe-transfer-lib/docs/examples/examples.md

 [⬑ _to top_](#contents)

-### Connect/disconnect
+### Connect

-_connect()_/_disconnect()_ methods are provided for additional flexibility in working with library.
-It works in auto-mode, but in case you want to perform manual connection operations you can easily do it:
+_connect()_ method is provided for additional flexibility in working with library.
+It works in auto-mode, but in case you want to perform manual connection operation you can easily do it:

 ```TypeScript
 // library to load environment variables from .env file